-15.2.
+16.2.
 Step 1: written grievance

 You should put your grievance in writing and submit it to your line manager.
-If your grievance concerns your line manager you may submit it to HR Director.
+If your grievance concerns your line manager you may submit it to the HR Director.

-The written grievance should set out the nature of the complaint, including any relevant facts, dates, and names of individuals involved so that we can investigate it.
+The written grievance should set out the nature of the complaint, including any relevant facts, dates, and names of individuals involved in sufficient detail so that we can investigate it.

-15.3.
+16.3.
 Step 2: meeting